fostroll/junky/doc/README_DATASETS.md

 ### FrameDataset

 A frame for use several objects of `junky.dataset.*Dataset` conjointly.
-All the `Datasets` must have the data of equal length.
+All the `Dataset` objects must have the data of equal length.

 ```python
 from junky.dataset import FrameDataset